StephenPhilipOFlynn/project5-mildrew/README.md

 ## Main Data Analysis and Machine Learning Libraries
-* Here you should list the libraries used in the project and provide an example(s) of how you used these libraries.
+* Here you should list the libraries.
+* Pillow Image for data review.
+* Numpy, Tensor and Matplotlib for average image analysis and visualisation.

 ## Credits